zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 ![v1](multiVersionModel.png)

-In order to make DMN part of the experiment we change the service task to a [Business Rule task](https://docs.camunda.io/docs/components/modeler/bpmn/business-rule-tasks/).
+In order to make DMN part of the experiment, we change the service task to a [Business Rule task](https://docs.camunda.io/docs/components/modeler/bpmn/business-rule-tasks/).

 ![v2](multiVersionModelv2.png)

-The decision is really simply and just defines a static input and returns that as output.
+The decision is really simple and just defines a static input and returns that as output.

 ![decision](decision.png)